trushashah14/trushashah14/README.md

 ---

-✨ *Web app development is my passion—DevOps/SRE/Cloud is my career focus!*
+✨ *Web development for fun—DevOps/SRE/Cloud is where I thrive.*

-💬 *Let’s connect about cloud engineering, automation, and making tech more human!*

 ---